Welcome to Sustainability at Wesleyan!

 Wesleyan University has been actively promoting sustainability since the 1980s.
 Through the efforts of the Wesleyan Sustainability Office, Sustainability Advisory Group (SAGES), and the campus community, Wesleyan has expanded its sustainability efforts, which now include include a climate action plan and many sustainability policies and projects.
-Please look through the links to the left to learn more about SAGES, the Sustainability Office, student involvement, and our specific initiatives: climate action, dining and food, engagement and events, energy, waste reduction, green building and grounds, transportation, purchasing, and water.
+Please look through the links to the left to learn more about SAGES, the Sustainability Office, student involvement, and our specific initiatives: climate action, building and grounds, dining and food, engagement and events, energy, waste reduction, transportation, purchasing, and water.

 Sustainability Action Plan

 We are in the process of writing our first Sustainability Action Plan and are currently developing goals, objectives, and strategies in working groups.
-A first draft will be complete by Fall 2014.
+A first draft will be complete by late 2014.

 Professor Mary Alice Haddad collaborated with Second Nature and the Harvard Center for Geographic Analysis to create the new College Sustainability Map, which compares greenhouse gas inventory information from Wesleyan and all other ACUPCC signatory schools.